pranaypkadu/NetworkSecurity/README.md

 **Explore the Readme Folder for an in-depth overview.**

-**End-to-End MLOps Project with ETL Pipeline - Building a Network Security System**
+**End-to-End MLOps Project with ETL Pipelines - Building a Network Security System**

 **Technology Stack Utilized for the MLOps Network Security System Project**